izinii/izinii/README.md

 ## About Me

-I am currently a student at ESILV Paris, specializing in Data and Artificial Intelligence.
+I am currently a student at ESILV Paris, specializing in **Data and Artificial Intelligence**.
 I enjoy working on real-world projects that combine software engineering, data processing, and machine learning.

 ---